Overview of Obesity

 Obesity can also be measured by waist-to-hip ratio.
 This is a measurement tool that looks at the amount of fat on your waist, compared with the amount of fat on your hips and buttocks.
 The waist circumference tells the amount of stomach fat.
 Increased stomach fat is linked to type 2 diabetes, high cholesterol, high blood pressure, and heart disease.
 A waist circumference of more than 40 inches in men and more than 35 inches in women may increase the risk for heart disease and other diseases tied to being overweight.

 Talk with your healthcare provider if you have questions about healthy body weight.

 What causes obesity?

 In many ways, obesity is a puzzling disease.
 Experts don't know exactly how your body regulates your weight and body fat.
-What they do know is that a person who eats more calories than he or she uses for energy each day will gain weight.
+What they do know is that a person who eats more calories than they use for energy each day will gain weight.

 Factors that may affect obesity include the following.

 How your body uses energy is different from how another person's uses it.
-Metabolism and hormones differ from person to person, and these factors play a role in how much weight you gain.
-One example is ghrelin, the "hunger hormone" that regulates appetite.
-Researchers have found that ghrelin may help trigger hunger.
+Metabolism and hormones differ from person to person.
+And these factors play a role in how much weight you gain.
+One example is ghrelin, the hunger hormone that regulates appetite.
+Researchers have found that ghrelin may help set off hunger.
 Another hormone called leptin can decrease appetite.
 Another example is polycystic ovary syndrome (PCOS), a condition in women caused by high levels of certain hormones.
 A woman with PCOS is more likely to be obese.

 How much money you make may affect whether you are obese.
 This is especially true for women.
 Women who are poor and of lower social status are more likely to be obese than women of higher socioeconomic status.
 This is especially true among minority groups.